alecthegeek/alecthegeek.github.io/_posts/2016-08-10-raspberry-pi-setup.markdown

 # Rename the Pi user account

 I find this a convenience, rather than creating a second account.
-However caution is required as the following three files must be all updated consistently: `/etc/group`; `/etc/passwd`; `/etc/sudoers`; and `/etc/shadow`.
+However caution is required as the following four files must be all updated consistently: `/etc/group`; `/etc/passwd`; `/etc/sudoers`; and `/etc/shadow`.
 Failure will often mean your OS image is useless and you need to copy Raspian to the SD card again.
 The following shell script will help

 ```shell
 for i in /etc/group /etc/passwd /etc/sudoers /etc/shadow ; do